urbanairship/android-library/documentation/migration/migration-guide-12-13.md

 `urbanairship-core` has been broken into separate feature modules:
 - `urbanairship-automation`: Contains In-App Automation (InAppMessageManager, LegacyInAppMessageManager), Landing Pages, and Action Automation.
-- `urbanairship-messagecenter`: Contains all Message Center and Inbox APIs
+- `urbanairship-message-center`: Contains all Message Center and Inbox APIs
 - `urbanairship-location` Contains location APIs.

 In order to continue using Message Center, In-app Automation, or location, you will need to include the dependencies in the app's build.gradle file: